langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 ```

 The `--min` and `--max` set the minimum and maximum quantizer for color.
 We use the full range here.
 When paired with `-a end-usage=q`, the encoder uses the rate control mode to constant quality, given by `cq-level`.
 So, adjusting `cq-level`, in 0-63, adjust the quality for the color channels.
 Playing around with this quality, we can get images which are the same size as their JXL counterparts for comparison.

+Additionally, this analysis is purely subjective.
+I encode the images and then look at them, trying to compare them to the original PNGs.
+I could have used a formal comparison measure, like the [structural similarity](https://wikiless.northboot.xyz/wiki/Structural_similarity), but my understanding is that this is purely based on the image levels and disregards perceptual factors, which are very important in compression.
+A good overview on image quality assessment is provided by Wang et al.[^5] in their 2004 IEEE Image Processing paper.
+A Python utility which takes in two images and outputs the SSIM and the MSE, mean squared error is included in the repository for this post (`compare.py`).

 {{< notice "Note" >}}
 It would have been easier to use `libvips`, which offers a unified interface for JXL and AVIF encoding with `vips jxlsave -Q QUALITY` and `vips heifsave -Q QUALITY`, but I wanted to eliminate any hiccups or additional hidden processing introduced by vips itself, and thus went to the 'official' encoders directly.